 Further, since 2017 the NIH has spent between $250 to $300 million taxpayer dollars annually on embryonic stem cell research, exceeding the Obama administration by tens of millions of dollars.

-It noted as well that the Trump administration’s 2019 limitations on NIH research using fetal tissue from elective abortion did not limit human embryonic stem research.
+The Trump administration’s 2019 limitations on NIH research using fetal tissue from elective abortion did not limit human embryonic stem research.

 Tweet This: Despite years of unrestricted research there's no evidence of a single life saved through treatment using human embryonic stem cells